Kikismine/industrialism/README.md

 Currently, it does this:

+19.04.24 (or earlier)

 - finds and loads defined vulkan validation layers and extensions
 - creates a vulkan instance
 - creates a configurable vulkan debug messenger
 - finds all available GPUs, checks if they support needed functions and statistics, and sorts them based on their stats, then it picks the best one
 - creates a logical device for GPU communication with the software
-- loading a precompiled shader files (but it doesn't use them)
+- loading a precompiled shader files (but it doesn't use them)\

+20.04.24

+- it creates a window surface that can be configured for specific support (X.org, Win32, Wayland, Metal, ...), and checks for its support on the GPU
+- support for more queue families (std::vector system), currently just two queues: graphics and present queue

 Please be aware that this is a very early version, it really does nothing now, but it'll grow to a larger game engine!\
 I'm typing all these things that are mandatory for a game engine, but I want to express myself here, because of the time I take to write the actual code.